Carbon Offset: What does it mean?

 This carbon offset project is centered around building an extensive wind farm in Porbandar, India - Gandhi's birthplace.
 With over 50% of India’s electricity coming from coal-fired power stations, there’s a significant potential to lower pollution by switching over to greener forms of energy generation.

-Wind power is a great alternative to coal when it comes to generating electricity.
+Wind energy is a great alternative to coal when it comes to generating electricity.
 In environmental terms, wind farms put out 96 to 98% less carbon emissions than coal-based power plants.

 This project aims to operate 21 wind turbines to generate 36GWh per year which will result in a carbon emissions reduction of 33 000 tonnes a year.
 That is roughly equivalent to the carbon emissions amount generated by 2000 UK households every year.